Does using diet for endometriosis work?

 • Reduce bad/negative prostaglandins – they increase the pain you feel – read what prostaglandins are and how they have a direct relationship to how you feel pain here

-• Sugar free – sugar is really bad at increasing inflammation
+• Sugar free – we all know sugar is really bad for us and it increases inflammation

-• Soy free – soy is bad for endo as it has high levels of phytoestrogens
+• Soy free – soy has a negative affect with endo as it has high levels of phytoestrogens

-• Red meat free – red meat increases inflammation and pain
+• Reduce red meat – red meat increases inflammation and pain (grass fed meat seems to be OK for many)

-• Ideally is helps to omit caffeine, alcohol and chocolate (luckily, natural cacao actually has health benefits – a simple, healthy 3 ingredient chocolate recipe is here
+• Ideally is helps to reduce caffeine, alcohol and chocolate (luckily, natural cacao actually has health benefits)

 Feedback from others who have had success with diet changes